Montgomery County Probate Lawyer

 An experienced trusts and estates attorney understands how difficult it can be to deal with legal formalities while you are still grieving.
 Working with a Montgomery County probate lawyer could help simplify the probate process and bring about the closure you need.

-Montgomery County Probate Proceedings
+MoCo Probate Proceedings

 Probate proceedings should be initiated in the city or county where the decedent was domiciled at the time of their death.
 A person’s domicile is typically their principal place of residence.
 In most parts of Maryland, Orphans’ Court judges are responsible for supervising probate proceedings, but in Montgomery County, a Circuit Court judge fills this role.

 If there is a will, the person named as a personal representative will typically open the estate.
-If there is no will, state law applicable in Montgomery County determines priority for appointment.
+If there is no will, state law applicable in MoCo determines priority for appointment.
 In most cases where there is a will, the original will must be filed with the Register of Wills.
 For more information about the probate proceedings, reach out to a Montgomery County trusts and estates attorney.

 Appointment of a Personal Representative